 See the elevation of roads in real-time on the graph along with directions.

 The user can look for available parking on their route or get alerted for car-size restrictions on the steep roads.

-I plan to continue working on this concept.
 What other features would people in San Francisco benefit from?
-For instance, one consideration would be introducing user customisations such as setting a custom range of elevation that the user wants to walk or drive.
+One consideration would be introducing user customisations such as setting a custom range of elevation that the user wants to walk or drive.
 I would like to improve upon the UX and app features based on further user research and testing.